 Batteries are made from minerals that occur naturally and are allowed to be disposed of in regular waste in most regions.
-Energizer is committed to reducing waste through recycling and decreasing the need for virgin materials.
+Energizer® is committed to reducing waste through recycling and decreasing the need for virgin materials.
 Proper battery disposal depends on your local regulations.
 Many municipalities have established laws to minimize the amount of waste that goes to landfills and, therefore, batteries may be part of the recycling mandate in your community.
+To find out where you may be able to drop off batteries in your area, visit Earth911.com.
 If in doubt, contact your local waste management provider.

 Battery Life Cycle Assessment – Environmental Impact of Batteries from Raw Materials to Disposal